Animal Registration and Renewal

 Lifetime tags are supplied with registration.
 If the tag is lost or damaged complete the application for a replacement tag, or visit one of our Customer Service Centres to order a new one.

 You can keep up to two dogs and two cats without a permit.

-If you intend to house more than 2 dogs and/or 2 cats per property, please contact us on 9747 7200 as a permit may be required.
+If you intend to house more than 2 dogs and/or 2 cats per property, a permit may be required.